meaadh/IdeaMaker/README.md

-# We are group of genius who wants to make an app
+# We are group of geniuses who wants to make an app
+# We will change the world how they think about others